Class 13 = Nepal Class 14 = Australia

 In Computing this term we will be looking at the Be Internet Legends pillar Be Secure.
 This is where the children will learn how to protect their personal information.

 In the afternoons, we will be studying history this term, rather than geography, and our topic will be ‘What was the impact of World War 2 on the people of Britain?’.
 We will be looking at the following issues: Investigating the causes of WW2; learning about the Battle of Britain; investigating the impact of the Blitz and evacuation on people’s lives; and evaluating the effectiveness of primary sources.
+We will be making our own mini models of an Anderson Shelter and combine this with our English unit, and write a set of instructions on how to make them.

 In science, we will be looking at ‘Energy: light and reflection’.
 The key areas of study will be these: Proving that light travels in a straight line, children use this information to explain observations of reflection and shadows.
 Pupils investigate the effect of moving an object away from the surface it casts a shadow on and the relationship between the incoming and reflected rays on a mirrored surface.
-Exploring real uses of mirrors allow children to apply what they have learned about light throughout the unit.
+Exploring real uses of mirrors allows children to apply what they have learned about light throughout the unit.

 In PE, we will be learning about the generic skills involved in Invasion games, and doing some gymnastics.